shenxudeu/shenxudeu.github.io/_posts/2016-12-01-vae-is-easy-to-understand.md

 Variantial AntoEncoder is just a Neural Network
 ----
-Most articles on VAE (including the original paper) start with posterior distribution estimation, KL divergence, variational inference, and etc. Those 'fancy' terms means nothing to me at first time.
-We will get lost if trying to understand those terms and trying to follow the equations.
-I prefer to get the intuition of this model first, understand how this model works first, and play the code first.
-Then we can ask deeper questions, such as why this model works.
-Simply speaking, VAE is just a Neural Network (in the figure below) with a little trick in the loss function.
+Most articles on VAE (including the original paper) start with posterior distribution estimation, KL divergence, variational inference, etc. Those "fancy" terms means nothing to me at first time.
+We would get lost easily if trying to understand those terms or trying to follow the equations directly.
+As an alternative, I prefer to start from a more practical perspective, getting the intuition of this model, understanding how this model works, and playing the code.
+Then we can ask deeper questions, such as why this model works, what's the theory behind it.
 ![image]({{ site.baseurl  }}/img/vae_as_nn.png)